kristinemlarson/gnssrefl/README.md

 There are also various utilities you might find to be useful (see the last section).

-The rest of this README file is about how to install and run the code. *It is not a class about GNSS interferometric reflectometry.* If you are unsure about why various restrictions are being applied, you really need to read [Roesler and Larson (2018)](https://link.springer.com/article/10.1007/s10291-018-0744-8) and similar.
+*This document is not a class about GNSS interferometric reflectometry.*
+If you are unsure about why various restrictions are being applied, you really need to read [Roesler and Larson (2018)](https://link.springer.com/article/10.1007/s10291-018-0744-8) and similar.
 I am committed in principle to set up some online